Galaxy Fold's hard lesson: Flimsy design will kill a foldable phone

 Samsung said it's fixed the Fold's problems by adding plastic and metal reinforcements throughout.
 It's closed off air gaps where muck can get in, strengthened the screen layers and made that crucial protective film hard to pry off.
 I went hands-on with the refreshed Galaxy Fold, and found it to be sturdier than the first time around.

-I'm reminded of the iPhone, Samsung's arch rival in mobile devices.
+I'm reminded of the iPhone, Samsung's archrival in mobile devices.
 Reviews stretching back 10 years compliment Apple's top-notch build quality.
 The iPhone feels solid and cohesive.
-Buttons don't wobble in their housing.
+Buttons don't wobble in their housings.
 You don't see many hairline gaps where dust and crumbs get stuck.

 Samsung's fixes for the Fold tell us a lot about the design to begin with.
 Whether it wasn't tested long enough in-house for problems to develop, or whether Samsung accepted taking shortcuts to meet its self-imposed deadline remain unknown.